tylerneylon/pumba/parse7.lua.md

 I hope to further improve the print format used by each value so the user sees exactly the useful pieces of data in a small but visually pleasant layout.

+The debug functions controlled by these booleans is described below in the *debug functions* section.

 --]]

     -- This turns on or off printing from within the run framework.